 The Fort Barrancas Area is open year-round, subject to Naval Air Station Pensacola operations.
-The visitor center and bookstore and historic Fort Barrancas are open Thursday-Monday, 9:00 a.m. to 4:15 p.m. and historic Advanced Redoubt is open by ranger guided tours only.
+The visitor center and historic Fort Barrancas are open seasonally, historic Advanced Redoubt is open for self-guided tours.
 The general public must enter through the station's West Gate and present government-issued identification.
-The area includes public restrooms and picnic area.
+The area includes public restrooms.
 The closure of the main entrance (East Gate) of Naval Air Station Pensacola and associated changed traffic patterns continues to significantly reduced visitation to these seashore sites located on base.
 The Seashore is working with the base to install new wayfinding signs both on the base and leading to the base to improve and increase access to the forts.